buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create the image of an object or a sound within range that lasts for the duration.
 The illusion ends if you dismiss it as an Action or cast this spell again.

 If you create a sound, its volume can range from a whisper to a scream.
-It can be your voice, someone else's voice, a lion's roar, a beating of drums, or any other sound you choose.
+It can be your voice, someone else' \*\*s voice, a lion' \*\*s roar, a beating of drums, or any other sound you choose.
 The sound continues unabated throughout the duration, or you can make discrete sounds at different times before the spell ends.

 If you create an image of an object (such as a chair, muddy footprints, or a small chest) it must be no larger than a 1-meter cube.
-The image can't create sound, light, smell, or any other sensory effect.
+The image can' \*\*t create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, because things can pass through it.

 A creature that uses 3 Actions to examine the sound or image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.